$0 Wedding Budget Planner — Stop the Spiral Before It Starts

 The wedding industry has an incentive problem.
 The platforms where you're doing your planning — The Knot, Zola, WeddingWire — make their money from vendor advertising.
 Their budget tools push you toward "market averages" that are inflated by their own paying clients.
 They don't tell you how to spend less.
 And generic spreadsheets?
 They're blank grids.
 They calculate but they don't educate.
 If you don't already know what line items belong in the "Venue" category beyond the rental fee, the spreadsheet isn't going to warn you.

-What's Inside the Complete Planner
+What's Inside the Budget Defense System

-Category-by-Category Budget Tracker
+Category-by-Category Budget Tracker (53 Line Items)

 Hidden Cost Checklist (47+ Line Items)